AienTech/todo-syncer/README.md

 Given the simplicity and swiftness of its implementation, I've opted for the polling method, particularly suitable for projects at this scale.

+### Handling Race Conditions in Polling

+Although, race conditions in this project are almost 100% rare, to demonstrate the issue with synching many providers, I thought about providing more info about my approach.

+Top challenges I have/had when choosing polling are/were:

+- Concurrency: If multiple users/requests try to perform CRUD operations at the same time, it may lead to race conditions.
+- Data Inconsistency: There's a risk of the in-memory array and local database drifting out of sync if operations on one are not reflected in the other.
+- Error Handling: Failures during CRUD operations on either storage solution need to be handled gracefully to ensure one doesn't have an operation succeed while the other fails.
+- Overlapping polls leading to data duplication or misses.
+- Simultaneous data updates causing inconsistencies.
+- Mismatched data processing sequences.

+Now for them I had two solutions:

+- Use **mutex locks** to prevent overlapping polls.
+I chose this one.
+- Prioritize updates with timestamps.

+**Note, this approach introduces latency in the app.**

+Another more "real-world" solution would have be to use a **sequential message queue**, which is completly out of the context if this project.

 ## **Getting Started**

 1. **Setup**: